Synvya/sdk/README.md

 - Workflow to package and distribute the library
 - Create AgentStr as an extension of Phidata Agent
 - Test the addition of new properties and capabilities for the AgentStr class
+- Incorporate Nostr capabilities
+- Create unique public / private key identifiers for agent
+- Send messages via Nostr

 To be done:
-- Incorporate Nostr capabilities
-- Create unique public / private key identifiers for agent instances
+ instances
-- Send and retreive messages via Nostr
+- Retreive messages via Nostr
 - Expose capabilities via Nostr
 - Agent B retrieves capabilities exposed by Agent A
 - Agent B coordinates transaction with Agent A